EFT analysis of New Physics at COHERENT: Comparison and combination with other precision observables

 \section{Comparison and combination with other precision observables}

 In this section we discuss the place of the COHERENT experiment in the larger landscape of electroweak precision observables.
-To this end we will employ the SMEFT framework~\cite{Buchmuller:1985jz, Grzadkowski:2010es}, which will allow us to combine information from COHERENT and other experiments below the Z-pole, with that obtained by the high-energy colliders at or above the $Z$-pole.
-It will also allow us to combine the information from NC and CC processes, which are related by the $SU(2)_L$ gauge symmetry.
+To this end we will employ the SMEFT framework~\cite{Buchmuller:1985jz, Grzadkowski:2010es}, which will allow us to combine information from COHERENT and other experiments below the Z-pole, with that obtained by the high-energy colliders at or above the $Z$-pole.\footnote{See Refs.~\cite{Terol-Calvo:2019vck,Skiba:2020msb,Crivellin:2021bkd} for previous SMEFT analyses that included some COHERENT observables.} It will also allow us to combine the information from NC and CC processes, which are related by the $SU(2)_L$ gauge symmetry.
 We consider operators up to dimension six, using the standard SMEFT power counting where the corresponding Wilson coefficients are $\cO(\Lambda^{-2})$ in the new physics scale $\Lambda$.
 Consequently, we expand observables to order $1/\Lambda^2$, ignoring higher order corrections.
 This implies that we only need the linearized version of the COHERENT results obtained in the WEFT formalism, cf. \eref{epsilonbounds}.

 The COHERENT experiment probes contact 4-fermion interactions between the left-handed lepton doublets $l_L$ and quark doublets $q_L$, and singlets $u_R$, $d_R$.
 The relevant dimension-6 operators are~\cite{Grzadkowski:2010es}